The Bend 500

-The Bend 500 was a planned motor racing event for Supercars, to be held at The Bend Motorsport Park in Tailem Bend, South Australia commencing in 2020.
-The event was cancelled due to the COVID-19 pandemic.
+The Bend 500, also known as The Bend Enduro, is an annual motor racing event for Supercars, held at The Bend Motorsport Park in Tailem Bend, South Australia since 2025.

 Format

-The event, which would have been run over three days, was scheduled to feature a twenty-five minute qualifying session followed by a top-ten shootout to determine the grid.
-This would have been followed by a 500 kilometre race with the Supercars primary drivers joined by co-drivers.
-The event was to have been included with the Bathurst 1000 and the Gold Coast 600 in the annual Enduro Cup.
+The event was run over three days, with five practice sessions over Friday and Saturday.
+Qualifying was held on Saturday, followed by a Top 10 Shootout.
+After a final warm-up in Sunday morning, a 500 kilometre race was then held on Sunday afternoon.
+The event is also part of the relaunched (for 2025) Enduro Cup with the Bathurst 1000.

 History

 The Bend Motorsport Park opened in 2018 and hosted The Bend SuperSprint for two years before being announced as the host of an endurance race as part of the 2020 Supercars Championship, replacing the Sandown 500 as the series' annual 500 kilometre race.
 In June 2020, the event was removed from the second revision of the 2020 calendar, caused by the COVID-19 pandemic, however a double-header sprint event at The Bend was then added to the calendar in a further calendar shuffle in August 2020.
-The event was again excluded from the 2021 Supercars Championship calendar.
+The event was again excluded from the 2021 Supercars Championship calendar, and it was not until 2023 that the event was announced to return - albeit not until the 2025 season, with The Bend remaining as a sprint event up to and including 2023.

+The inaugural event, held in September 2025, was won by Brodie Kostecki and Todd Hazelwood for Dick Johnson Racing.
+The win was the second consecutive endurance race win for the pair, having won the 2024 Bathurst 1000 driving for Erebus Motorsport.